joelouthan/Theologicus/src/genesis/genesis07-1-10.md

 How were lawbreakers depart from the Son of God?

 >Revelation 20:11-15 (CSB) Then I saw a great white throne and one seated on it.
-Earth and heaven fled from his presence, and no place was found for them.
-12 I also saw the dead, the great and the small, standing before the throne, and books were opened.
-Another book was opened, which is the book of life, and the dead were judged according to their works by what was written in the books.
-13 Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.
-14 Death and Hades were thrown into the lake of fire.
-This is the second death, the lake of fire.
-15 And anyone whose name was not found written in the book of life was thrown into the lake of fire.
+Earth and heaven fled from his presence, and no place was found for them.I also saw the dead, the great and the small, standing before the throne, and books were opened.
+Another book was opened, which is the book of life, and the dead were judged according to their works by what was written in the books.Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.Death and Hades were thrown into the lake of fire.
+This is the second death, the lake of fire.And anyone whose name was not found written in the book of life was thrown into the lake of fire.

 You depart not into some neutral territory or some wilderness.
 You will sit under the never ending wrath of God where, Christ himself describes it this way:

 >Matthew 8:12 (CSB) But the sons of the kingdom will be thrown into the outer darkness where there will be weeping and gnashing of teeth.

->Matthew 13:41-42 (CSB) The Son of Man will send out his angels, and they will gather from his kingdom all who cause sin and those guilty of lawlessness.
-42 They will throw them into the blazing furnace where there will be weeping and gnashing of teeth.
+>Matthew 13:41-42 (CSB) The Son of Man will send out his angels, and they will gather from his kingdom all who cause sin and those guilty of lawlessness.They will throw them into the blazing furnace where there will be weeping and gnashing of teeth.

 >Matthew 13:49-50 (CSB) So it will be at the end of the age.
-The angels will go out, separate the evil people from the righteous, 50 and throw them into the blazing furnace, where there will be weeping and gnashing of teeth.
+The angels will go out, separate the evil people from the righteous,and throw them into the blazing furnace, where there will be weeping and gnashing of teeth.

 >Matthew 22:13 (CSB) “Then the king told the attendants, ‘Tie him up hand and foot, and throw him into the outer darkness, where there will be weeping and gnashing of teeth.’